 Description: Taxpayers may claim a tax credit for film production activity in New York State.
-If the taxpayer satisfies certain criteria regarding a threshold level of film production activity in the State, then the credit equals ten percent of qualified production costs incurred in the production of films and certain television shows.
-For tax years starting on or after January 1, 2008, any excess credit is fully refundable.
-Previously, the credit was refunded across two tax years.
+If the taxpayer satisfies certain criteria regarding a threshold level of film production activity in the State, then the credit equals 30 percent of qualified production costs incurred in the production of films and certain television shows.